BV-BRC/BV-BRC-Docs/docroot/quick_references/services/genome_assembly_service.md

 **Minimal output contig coverage:** Filter out contigs with low read depth in final assembly

+## Selected Libraries
+Read files placed here will contribute to a single analysis.

 ## Buttons

 **Reset:** Clicking this button resets the input form to default values